ucscode/json_emoji/README.md

   }
 ```

+### Usage

 Since it's a json format,  it can literally be used in any programming language.\
 I created this for use in a WYSIWYG Editor project to add icons.
 However, I believe this could also be helpful to others who may need it.

+### Caution

+Be careful while trying to output every emoji data in your browser.
+It could potentially cause your browser to run slower (or even your editor) due to the large file contents

+## Have a nice programming day!